 Inspired by a dish served at Wine Cellars Uncorked in Eustis

 Makes: 4 servings.
 Preparation time: 80 minutes.

-2 oz.
-(Fig Infused or Modena) Balsamic Vinegar [Optional]
+- 2 oz.
+(Fig Infused or Modena) Balsamic Vinegar

-[Fresh Figs can be substituted in the fall months when available in the Fresh Produce Department.]
-Slice each Fig in half (length-wise).
+[Fresh Figs can be substituted in the fall months when available in the Fresh Produce Department.
+Use 3 Cups instead of 1.]
 Put the Vinegar, Port Wine, Sugar, Salt and Bay Leaf [optional] in a medium sized saucepan, stir to mix, then add the Figs. Add enough Water to cover the Figs and bring it to a boil on the stove.
 Stir occasionally to blend the mix.
 The Figs will "plump-up".
 At boil, reduce the heat to a simmer and cover the pan.
 Simmer for 10 minutes.
 Turn off the heat and let sit, still covered, on the stove for an hour or so, until it comes down to room temperature.
 [These can be stored in an air-tight jar in the refrigerator for about a week if you want to prepare ahead of time.]

 Trim the stems if necessary.
 Slice each Fig in half (length-wise) on a cutting board.
 Warm them in the microwave or 200 degree oven before assembling.
 Serve by arranging a few (4-6) Fig halves artistically on a small plate, insides facing up.
 Drizzle a few drops of Balsamic Vinegar over each half.
 Serving it with a strong flavored crumbled cheese sprinkled on top, like Bleu or Gorgonzola, is recommended.
 The vinegar in this dish does not make it "wine friendly".
 However, serving it with a glass of good Ruby Port will add to the flavor spectrum.